 We are so thankful it's spring in Tucson.
-Because, global pandemic or not, the birds are still singing, and the wildflowers are still blooming.
-Let's just take this one day at a time.
-Deep breaths, everyone.
+Because, global pandemic or not, the birds are still singing, and the sun is still shining.

 Mexican gold poppies: You'll find these brilliant, orange cup-shaped flowers growing from a plant with fern-like leaves from around March through May.
 These poppies are a subspecies of the California Poppy, and it's pretty difficult to tell the two apart, according to a guide by the Lady Bird Johnson Wildflower center in Texas.

 Brittlebush: During the non-blooming seasons, the brittlebush is an unassuming little shrub hanging out along slopes and hillsides.
 But as spring approaches, long stalks will grow out of the plant and small yellow flowers will blossom.
 You can find flowers blooming from late winter to early spring.
 This shrub is a member of the sunflower family! 🌻Read more brittlebush facts from the Arizona-Sonora Desert Museum here.

 Lupine: There several species of lupine you can find in the Southwest.
 Most are identified by their their small, purple-blue flowers and slender stocks.

 Desert globe mallow: Orange globe mallows grow in sandy or gravelly soil, so you're likely to see these roadside.
 Globe mallows are perennials and look like a shrub, according to the Arizona-Sonora Desert Museum.
 These bloom mostly in spring, but can be coaxed to bloom during other parts of the year, depending on rainfall.

 Parry's penstemon: These bright pink flowers on tall stalks are beloved by hummingbirds.
 You're most likely to see them from late winter to early spring, according to Civano Nursery.